Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Introduction

 The remainder of this paper is structured as follows.
-Section \ref{sec:Ct} reviews the foundational framework for PMOR via latent space closure error modeling, establishing the notation and nomenclature used throughout the paper.
+Section \ref{sec:Ct} reviews the foundational framework for PMOR via latent space closure error modeling and details its incorporation within the LSPG projection and ECSW hyperreduction methods, establishing the notation and nomenclature used throughout the paper.
 Section \ref{sec:Mlr} begins with a concise overview of modeling the closure error inherent in the traditional affine approximation using deep ANNs and pre-computed solution snapshots.
 It then argues for GPR and RBF interpolation as more effective alternatives for closure error modeling.
 Section \ref{sec:Apps} presents two applications to showcase these alternatives and demonstrate their advantages.
 The first, a readily reproducible two-dimensional (2D) parametric inviscid Burgers problem features shocks propagating across the domain, posing a significant challenge for both traditional PMOR and many nonlinear PMOR techniques, including registration methods.
 The second application is a benchmark CFD problem from the automotive industry, simulating turbulent flow over a generic bluff body representative of a simplified car using the DES turbulence model.
 Section \ref{sec:Conc} concludes that GPR and RBF-based closure error modeling in PMOR significantly extends the reach of nonlinear PMOR, offering better efficiency, accuracy, and interpretability, and effectively tackling the Kolmogorov barrier in complex flows.